BCATML's Annual Celebrating Languages Conference

 Global Classroom Connections

-AI-facilitated language exchanges between BC students and francophone peers around the world, creating authentic intercultural experiences.
+AI-facilitated language exchanges between BC students and francophone peers worldwide.

 Immersive Cultural Exploration

-AI-powered virtual reality experiences that transport students to French-speaking regions, markets, and cultural events.
+AI-powered virtual reality experiences transporting students to French-speaking regions.

 Intergenerational Language Bridges

-Connecting students with French-speaking elders in local communities through AI-mediated conversation practice.
+Connecting students with French-speaking elders through AI-mediated conversation practice.

 Guiding Principles for Future Development

-• Human-Centered Design: Technology should enhance, not replace, human connection and teacher expertise.
+• Human-Centered Design: Technology enhances, not replaces, human connection.

-• Ethical Transparency: Students and families should understand how AI works and how their data is protected.
+• Ethical Transparency: Students and families understand how AI works and data is protected.

-• Pedagogical Primacy: Educational goals, not technological capabilities, should drive implementation decisions.
+• Pedagogical Primacy: Educational goals drive implementation decisions.

-• Equity by Design: AI tools should actively reduce, not exacerbate, existing educational disparities.
+• Equity by Design: AI tools actively reduce educational disparities.

 A Message to Classroom Teachers

 Don't be afraid to experiment.
 You don't need to be a tech genius; you just need to be curious.
-My students learned more French in those four months than in the previous six, not because the AI was a better teacher than me, but because it allowed them to practice more in a single week than they usually would in a whole month.
+My students learned more French in four months than in the previous six, not because the AI was a better teacher, but because it allowed them to practice more in a single week than they usually would in a whole month.

 The future of language education isn't "Human vs. Machine."
-It's "Human + Machine" working together to make sure no student is left waiting for the teacher's attention while they have a question burning in their mind.
+It's "Human + Machine" working together.

 Future vision of AI in education